 Instead of a single tracking number determined by its source, you’ll have a pool of tracking numbers that will automatically rotate for each new visitor on your website.
 Once a customer calls a tracking number in your pool, the cookies collected from their visitor path will show you which keywords they entered in a search engine to find you, which pages of your website they visited, and which page they were on when they made their phone call.

 There are several advantages to having keyword tracking data in your CallRail reporting.
 First, you can refine your web design based on how new customers navigate your site and the pages that are driving the most call conversions.
 Secondly, keyword data helps you improve your search engine bidding strategies because you can see which search terms your customers use.
 Keyword tracking also stores the full visitor path in a caller timeline that you can view before, during, or after a call.
 Caller timelines include UTM parameters, device type, keywords, website activity, etc. Each time that customer calls or interacts with your website, their caller timeline will be updated:

-Pro Tip: In Google Adwords, you can customize the Destination URL for each keyword your bidding on.
-Over time, having keyword-level data will help you match the right keywords with relevant, high performing pages of your website for a more sophisticated Adwords bidding strategy.
+Pro Tip: In Google Ads, you can customize the Destination URL for each keyword your bidding on.
+Over time, having keyword-level data will help you match the right keywords with relevant, high performing pages of your website for a more sophisticated Ads bidding strategy.

 For reporting, you’ll be able to view Call Attribution reports by Keyword, Referring Page, and Landing Page.
 You’ll also have access to Calls by Landing Page and Calls by Active Page reports:

 In these examples, “puppy training” was the most successful keyword, Google was the highest performing referring page, and the homepage puppytraining.com was the highest trafficked landing page that created calls.
 Read this article to learn more about how to transition from source-level to keyword-level call tracking.